andrewrosemberg/OptimalBids.jl/docs/src/examples/Optim.md

 ```@example Optim
 using OptimalBids
 using OptimalBids.PowerModelsMarkets
-using Clp # Market Clearing Solver
+using HiGHS # Market Clearing Solver
 using JuMP: optimizer_with_attributes

 using Optim